ujjwalsinghbasnet/Node-Gallery/README.md

 To run the application run the following comman in the terminal: <br/>
 `npm start`

 Ther's no styling and delete option for now.
-Also, use your own database link in .env folder or just put directly into app.js file.
+Also, use your own database link in .env file or just put directly into app.js file.